DetectivePhanty/Lesson-2/README.md

 ```

 ## Section 2
-### ❯❯ Make a HTML application with the usage of only HTML and JS and removing CSS
+### ❯❯ Make a HTML application with the usage of only HTML and JS  and learning the abilites of CSS styling
 <hr />

 #### About